 My approach towards NPS as an asset to product management is pretty straight forward:

 NPS should never be considered a goal but a timely measurement in the product feedback loop to identify challenges and opportunities for future product iterations.

 NPS ultimately will only tell you something about the effect in a cause-effect relationship.
 It should act as a buy-in for teams to really think about what these NPS numbers mean.

 Start with the cause by considering the effect indicator NPS gives you.

 Enjoyed this article about NPS?
-Help your colleagues or business contacts by sharing this article.
-Inspire them by sharing!
+Inspire your colleagues or business contacts by sharing this article.